-Our management team has prior success in the identification and clinical development of synthetic apoA-I therapies.
-ApoA-I is the primary protein in HDL.
-At the original Esperion, we licensed apoA-I Milano, a synthetic apoA-I therapy, and successfully completed a Phase 2a clinical study showing regression of atherosclerosis in high-risk acute coronary syndrome patients after four weeks of therapy.
-In June 2011, we acquired the exclusive worldwide rights to 4WF from the Cleveland Clinic Foundation.
-4WF is a next generation synthetic apoA-I therapy designed to preserve the function of HDL and apoA-I, and to deliver oxidation-resistant synthetic apoA-I therapy via an injection as opposed to intravenous infusion.
+Our management team has prior success in the identification and clinical development of synthetic apoA-1 therapies.
+ApoA-1 is the primary protein in HDL.
+At the original Esperion, we in-licensed apoA-1 Milano, a synthetic apoA-1 therapy, and successfully completed a Phase 2a clinical study showing regression of atherosclerosis in high-risk acute coronary syndrome patients after four weeks of therapy.
+At the new Esperion, we acquired the exclusive worldwide rights to 4WF from the Cleveland

+Clinic Foundation in June 2011.
+We believe that 4WF is a next-generation synthetic apoA-1 therapy designed to preserve the function of HDL and apoA-1 and to deliver oxidation-resistant synthetic apoA-1 therapy.
 Moreover, recent research demonstrates that HDL becomes dysfunctional and loses its cholesterol acceptor and anti-inflammatory activity through myeloperoxidase mediated enzymatic oxidation.
-We believe the preferred means to improve HDL function is to increase the number and activity of HDL particles in the body through synthetic apoA-I therapy.
-We believe our initial in vitro protein screening and characterization suggest the benefits of 4WF as an optimized myeloperoxidase oxidation-resistant synthetic apoA-I therapy.
+We believe the preferred means to improve HDL function is to increase the number and activity of HDL particles in the body through synthetic apoA-1 therapy.
+We believe our initial in vitro protein screening and characterization suggest the benefits of 4WF as an optimized myeloperoxidase oxidation-resistant synthetic apoA-1 therapy.

-Research and development expenses for the year ended December 31, 2013 were \$16.0 million.
+Research and development expenses for the year ended December 31, 2014 were \$25.3 million.